Vungzagin Valte: Attack and death

-On April 18, 2025, after nearly two years of treatment in Delhi, Valte returned home to Churachandpur, accompanied by his wife.
-Both were in wheelchairs and received a warm welcome from constituents and locals.
-That same day, in an interview with Ratnadip Choudhury of NDTV, Valte emphasized that the path to peace in Manipur lies in granting autonomy to the Kuki-Zomi-Hmar people through Union Territory status.
-He expressed his stance on negotiations, stating, 'I will not sit with Meiteis at the negotiation table.'
-Valte also thanked the Ministry of Home Affairs for establishing buffer zones between Kuki-Zo and Meitei-dominated areas.
+He was airlifted to Delhi in critical condition and nearly spent two years undergoing treatment.
+He returned to Churachandpur on 18 April 2025, bound in a wheel chair.
+Talking to Press, he emphasised that the path to peace in Manipur lies in granting autonomy to the Kuki-Zomi-Hmar people through Union Territory status.
+He expressed unwillingness to sit with the Meiteis at the negotiation table.
+He also thanked the Ministry of Home Affairs for establishing buffer zones between Kuki-Zo- and Meitei-dominated areas.